 The day that Ronnie shot Georgie I had a day off.
 It was about a week later, when Ronnie and Scotch Jack were driving round to the widow’s pub in Bethnal Green, Ronnie saw Georgie Cornell’s car parked outside The Blind Beggar in Whitechapel High St. And he told Scotch Jack to turn round and go to the Green Dragon where someone was keeping a gun for him.
 Then Ronnie walked into The Blind Beggar and shot Georgie Cornell in the head.

 I said to Reggie, ‘Look, there’s people on the balcony opposite looking over and there’s people in the bar who can hear, they’re wondering what’s going on.’
 I wanted to save the guy, I liked him, he was a nice boy.
-I said, ‘Come into the bathroom, Nicky, and I’ll do you up in some towels,’ but he was scared because he was bleeding buckets.
+I said, ‘Come into the bathroom, Mickey, and I’ll do you up in some towels,’ but he was scared because he was bleeding buckets.
 I couldn’t take him to the London Hospital myself, in case the police got involved, because I had a warrant out for my arrest.
 Another member took him to the hospital.

-Strangely, Billy appeared not to comprehend Nicky Morris’ reluctance to enter the bathroom.
-I thought of asking Billy if, in retrospect, he thought his logic for not taking Nicky Morris to the London Hospital was admirable but it was a redundant question, so instead I asked Billy if he was ever scared of Ronnie and Reggie.“Once I stayed the night at their house in Vallance Rd and I fell asleep on Reggie’s bed, and I woke to find him standing over me with a big Wilkinson’s sword that he had.” he replied, enacting the fierce gesture of raising the sword with the practised conviction of a Shakespearean actor.
+Strangely, Billy appeared not to comprehend Mickey Morris’ reluctance to enter the bathroom.
+I thought of asking Billy if, in retrospect, he thought his logic for not taking Mickey Morris to the London Hospital was admirable but it was a redundant question, so instead I asked Billy if he was ever scared of Ronnie and Reggie.“Once I stayed the night at their house in Vallance Rd and I fell asleep on Reggie’s bed, and I woke to find him standing over me with a big Wilkinson’s sword that he had.” he replied, enacting the fierce gesture of raising the sword with the practised conviction of a Shakespearean actor.

 As someone with an aversion to violence, I barely knew how to react to Billy’s stories and I think he could read it in my face at that moment, because he admitted quietly with a gentle smile, “They were good times, though personally I didn’t like all the violence, but if you’re going to do protection and be a villain then it comes naturally.” – as if it was the most normal thing in the world.